Crowdfunding Legal Issues and Tips to Prevent MistakesStartup Law ResourcesVenture Capital, Financing

 General Legal Issues Related to Crowdfunding

 While traditional crowdfunding (where equity is not exchanged) is not subject to federal security laws, there are a number of general legal issues you need to keep in mind:

 Form a Business.
 There are different pros and cons for each type of business structure, but it is important for businesses seeking to crowdfund to set up a business and get a business bank account early (instead of operating as a sole proprietor by default).
 Certain business structures also will help protect the founders from personal liability.
 LLCs are a common structure for businesses seeking crowdfunding.
 If you are looking to build a potentially large company seeking venture capital, you can read more here on why incorporating in Delaware is the most popular choice.

 Seek Tax Advice.
 The revenue from “rewards” and pre-sale of goods may be subject to income taxes.
 Consult a tax professional.

 Intellectual Property.
-Entrepreneurs may be sued for copyright infringement if they posts someone else’s copyrighted material without permission.
-In addition, you need to talk to an attorney before you discuss your invention online - for example, you may find it wise to file a provisional patent applicable to preserve your rights.
+Entrepreneurs may be sued for copyright infringement if they post someone else’s copyrighted material without permission.
+In addition, you need to talk to an attorney before you discuss your invention online - for example, you may find it wise to file a provisional patent application to preserve your rights.
 You also may want to file for a copyright or trademark before you post certain information on a crowdfunding page.
 Posting your intellectual property online increases the chance it could be copied/stolen.
 You can learn more on how to best protect your intellectual property in our easy guide to IP for startups.

 State action.
 You could theoretically face adverse legal action if you don’t fulfill your side of the agreement with your backers or otherwise take action that runs afoul of state consumer protection laws (such as making misleading statements).
-For example, in Washington State, an enforcement action was brought against a crowdfunded project that didn’t deliver as promised.
+For example, in Washington State, enforcement action was brought against a crowdfunded project that didn’t deliver as promised.